12.1 Academic Appeals: Undergraduate and Taught Postgraduate

 21. Full documentation to substantiate any exceptional circumstances or claims made MUST be submitted with the appeal form.
 The evidence must be signed and dated; it must indicate how the circumstances affected performance, and it must be relevant to the affected piece of assessment.
 The student is responsible for identifying and submitting appropriate evidence with the appeal.
 The University will not do this on the student’s behalf, unless someone employed by the University is acting as the student’s named representative.
 Any appeal made stating that further information can be sought on the student’s behalf will not be actioned.

-22. All completed applications of appeal must be submitted to the Academic Quality & Records Office, Aberystwyth University, Cledwyn Building, Penglais, Aberystwyth, SY23 3DD or e-mailed directly to firstname.lastname@example.org.
+22. All completed applications of appeal must be submitted to the Academic Registry, Aberystwyth University, Cledwyn Building, Penglais, Aberystwyth, SY23 3DD or e-mailed directly to firstname.lastname@example.org.
 If the form is submitted electronically, from the student’s own University e-mail account, this will be considered a ‘signed’ document in the absence of an original hard copy.
 Students will receive a written acknowledgement to confirm receipt of their application form within 5 working days of receiving their fully complete appeal (which must include appropriate evidence).

 Academic Appeal Panel

-24. Upon receipt of an appeal based on one or more of the valid grounds outlined above, the Assistant Registrar (or nominee) responsible for academic appeals shall ask the relevant Department to verify the facts to which the appeal refers.
+24. Upon receipt of an appeal based on one or more of the valid grounds outlined above, the Deputy Registrar (or nominee) responsible for academic appeals shall ask the relevant Department to verify the facts to which the appeal refers.
 S/he will ensure these are verified in time to be presented to the Academic Appeal Panel.

 26. Each Academic Appeal Panel shall consist of a minimum of four members which will be selected by the Panel Secretary, taking into account gender balance where possible.